Madhupur College, Jharkhand: History

 In 1970, it got its affiliation from Tilka Manjhi Bhagalpur University, later, on 10 January 1992, The Sido Kanhu Murmu University was established by amending the Bihar State Universities Act 1976 (Bihar Act 23/1976) in the Bihar Legislative Assembly.
 The amendment primarily changed the jurisdiction of the Bhagalpur University by bifurcating the six districts of Santhal Parganas which now came under the jurisdiction of the new university; and needless to say, Madhupur College became a constituent unit of this university.
 After the division of Bihar on 15 November 2000, Madhupur College along with its parent University came under administrative jurisdiction of the state of Jharkhand.

 Accreditation

 Madhupur College was accredited by the National Assessment and Accreditation Council (NAAC) with 'B Level' certification.
-It is also officially recognized by University Grant Commission and is registered under 2(f) and 12(b) of the University Grants Commission Act.
+It is also officially recognized by University Grants Commission and is registered under section 2(f) and 12(b) of the University Grants Commission Act.